 User interaction While PDVS can be employed without user interaction, UDFS requires occasional feedback from the user.
 Minimizing the required rate of feedback button presses while maintaining effective control is a central challenge.
 Our current UDFS algorithms perform reasonably well in this respect, but could be improved.
-Figure 8 presents the average number of annoyance button presses over a 4 minute period for both versions of UDFS algorithms in our 20 user study.
+Table 4.5 presents the average number of annoyance button presses over a 4 minute period for both versions of UDFS algorithms in our 20 user study.
 Generally, UDFS2 requires more frequent button presses than UDFS1, because a single press only increments the frequency.
-The trade-off is that UDFS1 generally spends more time at the maximum frequency and thus is more power hungry.
+The tradeoff is that UDFS1 generally spends more time at the maximum frequency and thus is more power hungry.
 On average, a user pressed a button every 8 minutes for PowerPoint, every 18 seconds for the Shockwave animation, and every 50 seconds for the FIFA game.
 During the course of the study, for the 3D animation, there were some extreme cases in which the user kept pressing the button even when the processor was running at the highest frequency.
 This can be explained by the user's dissatisfaction with the original quality of the video or the maximum performance available from the CPU, over which we had no control.
 If we omit the three most extreme cases from both maximum and minimum number of annoyances, on average a user presses the annoyance button once every 30 seconds for the Shockwave application.

 We also note that the system adapts to users quickly, leading to a reduced rate of button presses.
-In the Figure 8, we show both the first and second 4 minute interval for the FIFA game.
+In the Table 4.5, we show both the first and second 4 minute interval for the FIFA game.
 The number of presses in the second interval is much smaller than the first.
 Our interpretation is that once a stable frequency has been determined by the UDFS scheme, it can remain at that frequency for a long time, without requiring further user interaction.

-Figure 9 records the average number of voltage transitions for the six different schemes used in our study.
+Table 4 records the average number of voltage transitions for the six different schemes used in our study.
 A voltage transition is caused either due to a button press or a significant change in operating temperature.
 For the PowerPoint application, we observe a reduction in the number of transitions because the spikes observed for DVFS do not occur for UDFS1 and UDFS2.
-On the other hand, the 3D animation and FIFA Game applications The combination of PDVS and UDFS is again synergistic, have more voltage transitions than observed with Windows naleading to even greater temperature reductions than PDVS or tive DVFS, because they aim to reduce power by adjusting throt-UDFS, alone.
-For the Shockwave application, UDFS2+PDVS re- tle and, in effect, voltage.
+On the other hand, the 3D animation and FIFA Game applications have more voltage transitions than observed with Windows native DVFS, because they aim to reduce power by adjusting throttle and, in effect, voltage.
 In contrast, conventional DVFS keeps the system at the highest frequency during the entire interval.
-The increase in the number of transitions for the PDVS schemes implemented on top of UDFS are caused by the extra voltage transitions due to changing temperature at a given frequency level.
+The increase in the number of average transitions for the PDVS schemes implemented on top of UDFS are caused by the extra voltage transitions due to changing temperature at a given frequency level.